drduh/macOS-Security-and-Privacy-Guide/README.md

 Create at least three profiles, one for browsing **trusted** web sites (email, banking), another for **untrusted** (link aggregators, news sites), and a third for a completely **cookie-less** and **script-less** experience.

-* One profile **without cookies or Javascript** enabled (e.g, turned off in `chrome://settings/content`) which should be the **preferred** profile to visiting untrusted web sites.
+* One profile **without cookies or Javascript** enabled (e.g., turned off in `chrome://settings/content`) which should be the **preferred** profile to visiting untrusted web sites.
 However, many pages will not load at all without Javascript enabled.

 * One profile with [uMatrix](https://github.com/gorhill/uMatrix) (or [uBlock](https://github.com/chrisaljoudi/uBlock), a simpler version).
 Use this profile for visiting **mostly trusted** web sites.
 Take time to learn how these **firewall** extensions work.
 Other frequently recommended extensions are [Privacy Badger](https://www.eff.org/privacybadger),  [HTTPSEverywhere](https://www.eff.org/https-everywhere) and [CertPatrol](http://patrol.psyced.org/) (Firefox only).